BrightGu/MAE-VC/README.md

 # MAE-VC
-Voice Conversion Using Learnable Similarity-Guided Masked Autoencoder For the audio samples, please refer to our [demo page](https://brightgu.github.io/MAE-VC/).
+Voice Conversion Using Learnable Similarity-Guided Masked Autoencoder.
+For the audio samples, please refer to our [demo page](https://brightgu.github.io/MAE-VC/).
 The more converted speeches can be found in "Demo/ConvertedSpeeches/".
 ### Envs
 You can install the dependencies with